 FASHION & FUNCTION

-For A/W 2019, Nobis responds to nature’s color book with a collection inspired by the Canadian climate it thrives in where intense moss greens, mallard blues, warm grays, inky blacks and shots of autumnal vermillion combine.
+For A/W 2019, Nobis responds to nature’s color book with a collection inspired by the Canadian climate it thrives in, where intense moss greens, mallard blues, warm grays, inky blacks and shots of autumnal vermillion combine.
 Silhouettes are longer, narrower, more structured, with belts, cinching cords and fur ruffs hugging the body.
 Gun flaps and epaulettes accentuate a regimental feel while taffeta shimmers against matte laminates and textured herringbones.
 Webbing detail, custom pulls and waterproof zippers add an engineered edge that ensures the perfect technical balance between fashion and function.

 www.nobis.com